Clustered Saliency Prediction: Introduction

-Methods in I2I problems can be highly applicable to the problem of predicting clustered saliency maps from universal saliency maps.
-The reason is that in I2I applications, a good amount of low-level information is shared between input and output and the network learns to transfer much of this information across input and output, and also transform the more subtle differences from input domain to output domain.
-This is very similar to the application of converting universal saliency maps to clustered saliency maps, since the clustered saliency maps have a lot of similarities with the universal saliency maps, and there are some smaller differences which are due to the variation in different individuals' patterns of attention.
-An appropriate I2I method will be able to detect this main similarities between these two domains and distinguish the differences as well.

-There are multiple advantages to clustered saliency prediction over individually personalized saliency prediction.
-First, by aggregating the saliency maps of similar individuals in clusters, we omit the unimportant noises and will be able to catch the main themes in the saliency patterns.
-Another advantage is that by putting individuals in clusters, their privacy would be further preserved, since it will be more difficult to associate an output with a specific user.
+There are multiple advantages to Clustered Saliency Prediction over individually personalized saliency prediction.
+First, by aggregating the saliency maps of similar subjects in clusters, we omit the unimportant noises and catch the main themes in the saliency patterns.
+Also, by putting subjects in clusters based on their saliency maps and personal features, we are actually assigning them to communities and we get better knowledge of the subjects which we can use for further applications, such as recommendation systems.
+Another advantage is that by putting subjects in clusters, their privacy would be further preserved, since it will be more difficult to associate an output with a specific user.
+This clustering approach was not used by prior works, and is a contribution of our paper.

-In summary, our contributions in this paper are as below: \begin{itemize} \item Proposing a new clustering method, Subject Similarity Clustering, using a network based structure and Louvain community detection algorithm. \item Using I2I methods to convert universal saliency predictions using state-of-the-art methods, to saliency maps of each cluster. \item Conducting experiments on a publicly available dataset containing personalized saliency maps, and proving the superiority of our results to state-of-the-art universal saliency prediction methods. \item Proving the effectiveness of our clustering method in improving prediction of saliency maps, by comparing the results with two baseline cases. \item Proposing a method to assign new people to their closest clusters, using their personal features and any of their available saliency maps. \end{itemize}
+In summary, our contributions in this paper are: 1) Proposing a new clustering method, Subject Similarity Clustering, using a network based structure and Louvain community detection algorithm, 2) Proposing the MDST model to convert universal saliency predictions obtained by previous methods, to saliency maps of the clusters, 3) Conducting experiments on a publicly available dataset containing personalized saliency maps, and demonstrating the superiority of our results to some existing saliency prediction methods, 4) Demonstrating the effectiveness of our clustering method in improving prediction of saliency maps, by comparing the results with some baseline cases, 5) Proposing a method to assign new people to their closest cluster, using their personal features and any of their available saliency maps and prove its usefulness.

-In the next section, we will review related work.
-Following that we will introduce the dataset that we mainly use throughout the paper to perform experiments.
-Then we will describe the evaluation metrics that we used.
-Finally, we will present our methods and the results of the experiments.

-\section{Related Work}
+\section{Related work}